Convergence Rates for Gaussian Mixtures of Experts: Algebraically dependent expert functions

 \section{Algebraically dependent expert functions}

-In the previous section we established a convergence rate $n^{-1/4}$ for the MLE as well as a minimax lower bound when the expert functions $h_{1}$ and $h_{2}$ are algebraically independent.
+In the previous section we established a convergence rate $n^{-1/4}$ for the MLE when the expert functions $h_{1}$ and $h_{2}$ are algebraically independent.
 In many scenarios, however, the expert functions are taken to be \textit{algebraically dependent}.
-Here we show that in these settings the convergence rates of the MLE can be much slower than $n^{-1/4}$.
+Here we show that in some of these settings the convergence rates of the MLE can be much slower than $n^{-1/4}$.

-To simplify our proofs in the algebraically-dependent case, we focus on the case in which the MLE is restrained to a parameter space $\mathcal{G}$ that has the following structure:
+In order to simplify our proofs in the algebraically-dependent cases, in this section we only consider single covariate settings, i.e., $X \in \mathcal{X} \subset \mathbb{R}$.
+With the similar proof technique, most of the results in this section can be generalized to their corresponding multivariate covariate settings, i.e., $X \in \mathcal{X} \subset \mathbb{R}^{d}$.
+Furthermore, we focus on the case in which the MLE is restrained to a parameter space $\mathcal{G}$ that has the following structure:

 That is, we consider the set of discrete probability measures with at most $k$ components such that their weights are lower bounded by $\overline{c}_{0}$ for some given sufficiently small positive number $\overline{c}_{0}$.
 Under this assumption, the true but unknown mixing measure $G_{0} = \sum \limits_{i=1}^{k_{0}}{\pi_{i}^{0}\delta_{(\theta_{1i}^{0},\theta_{2i}^{0})} \in \Ecal_{k_{0}}(\Omega)}$ is assumed to have $\pi_{i}^{0} \geq \overline{c}_{0}$ for $1 \leq i \leq k_{0}$.